thegeekyb0y/learnpython/README.md

 People from different disciplines use Python for a variety of different tasks, such as data analysis and visualization, artificial intelligence and Machine Learning, automation, etc.

+It is a language which many people fall in love with because of its simplicity.
+The syntax is simple and the debugging is also much easier in python compared to languages like C++ or C# even though python was made using C++ in 1991 by Guido van Rossum.

 ---

 ## General 🔗